johnrsibert/JonzPandemic/index.md

 # John's Pandemic Amusements
 #### Or how I occupied my days of social isolation

-Around the Ides of March, we were all asked to stay home.
+Around the Ides of March in 2020, we were all asked to stay home.
 The New York Times created public data bases documenting the course of the Covid-19 pandemic in the United States.
 The NYT updates these data continuously and make them